-ARC uses two forms of written documentation to communicate with parents:
+ARC uses two forms of written documentation to communicate with parents/guardians and/or guardians:

-- 1. Occurrence Form: Used to communicate any injuries. - 2.
-Behavior Notification: Used to indicate serious/inappropriate behaviors.
+- 1. Occurrence Form.
+Used to communicate any injuries. - 2.
+Behavior Notification.
+Used to indicate serious/inappropriate behaviors.

 An Individual Support Plan will be utilized to promote positive behavior interactions.
 The Program Accommodation team, site staff, and parents/guardians will collaborate to develop a system with consistent follow-through.